-Many people come to Rwanda, trekking to see the mountain gorillas in Volcanoes National park and then miss the magnificent Nyungwe Forest with its variety of primates, plants, birds, and the tropical trees.
+Many people come to Rwanda, trekking to see the mountain gorillas in Volcanoes National park and then miss the magnificent Nyungwe Forest with its variety of primates, plants, birds, and tropical trees.
 Nyungwe National Park is a hiker’s paradise with some 13 hiking trails over 130 kilometres through the forest.
 Tracks range from easy to difficult, taking just 4 hours up to 3-day long hikes.

 This is 4.7 kilometres and takes 3 hours to be completed and is a moderate hike in difficulty.
 You will find the trail taking you through different vegetation zones even though it’s a short trail.
 It can also be extended to be 8 hours long and would then include the Kitabi tea plantation.
 And along the trail, you may sight the colobus monkeys, L’Hoest silver monkeys, chimpanzees as well as the Mangabey.

-Possibly the most popular trail, since it also includes the canopy forest walkway, this hike departs from Uwinka reception area of the park.
+Possibly the most popular trail, since it also includes the canopy forest walkway, this hike departs from the Uwinka reception area of the park.
 The trail is about 2.4 km and takes 5 hours to be completed including the canopy walk.
-You will be up in the tree tops and view the primates, birds, and butterflies in their habitant.
+You will be up in the tree tops and view the primates, birds, and butterflies in their habitat.
 This is an amazing hike that you shouldn’t miss.

 Kamiranzovu Marsh Trail

 This trail is inside of the caldera-like depression and it’s a large swamp that forms a vital watershed within the park.
 The trail is moderate difficulty and is 6 km long and takes 3 hours to be completed.
 Along this trail, you will find lots of orchids in the rainy season and this season starts in October to November and then April and May each year.
 This trail is rich in botanical and is good for swamp-associated birds like the Grauer’s Rush warbler.